elizabethhillman/taskManager/Specification.md

 Non-Functional Requirements:

-    1. The system will be able to manage at least 10 users
+    1. The system will be able to manage at least 10 tasks on a task board
-    2. The system will respond to each user input within 5 seconds 3.
+    2. The system will respond to each user input within 5 seconds
+    3. The system will be able to manage at least one collaborator on a user's task board

 Use Cases: